vasanthekumar/discovery-service/README.md

 5. Access the Eureka server dashboard in your web browser: http://localhost:8761/

-## Congiguration
+## Configuration

 The Eureka server application can be configured using properties in the cloud config server. https://github.com/vasanthekumar/cloud-country-service-config-store.git ~`server.port`: The port number on which the Eureaka server listens for incoming requests.
  ~`eureka.client.register-with-eureka`: Indicates whether the server should register itself with itself.
- ~`eureka.client.fetch-registry`: Inicates whether the server should fetch the registry information from itself.
+ ~`eureka.client.fetch-registry`: Indicates whether the server should fetch the registry information from itself.
  ~ Other Eureka-specific properties for configuring instance metadata etc.

-## Dependencies

-The Eureka server application relies on the following dependencies:
-~ Spring Boot: For building and running the application.
-~ Spring Cloud Eureka Server: For implementing the Eureka server functionality.